davelandry/missionnutrition/_services/initial.md

 order: 1
 ---

-Conducted online or over the phone for 60 minutes.
-During your session, we will:
+A solid mission starts with a road-map.
+During your initial session, we will:

 * Learn about your eating habits: what, where, when, with whom, and why you eat
 * Decide on an Eating Plan to meet your unique healthy goals